Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/next-gen-sdks.md

 Configuration includes the options to configure Client behavior.

-You can pass a Configuration when Client initialization.
+You can pass a Configuration on Client initialization.

 ```python
 # Next-gen Python SDK example: initialize a Client with a Configuration